somoiretom/somoiretom/README.md

 ### Hi there 👋
  Am Tom Somoire
  Software Development by Proffession.
- Looking Forward to be a stack Developer in the Future.
+ Looking Forward to be a full stack Developer in the Future.